September 15, 2010

 Smith noted that the restoration seminars will help Red Oak and communities like it continue to restore and refurbish downtown areas.

 “Unfortunately a lot of towns’ downtown districts are getting older.
 And with new (building code) rules and regulations, we need to know what to do with historic preservation,” Smith said.
-“These types of seminars will be a lifeblood for communities with aging
+“These types of seminars will be a lifeblood for communities with aging downtowns and teach them what needs to be done to restore.

 “We can’t just let the buildings sit vacant because people don’t know how to restore them.
 Need to teach these skills so the buildings can remain a vital aspect of the town.”